 * AlternativeCharacterInterpretation: It's been argued that the whole thing is simply a fairy tale the old woman is telling her grandchild.
 This seems to be a case of [[spoiler: some people failing to understand Burton's little twist at the end - i.e., the opening is supposed to give the viewer the impression that an old lady is recounting a mere story to her grandchild but in the end that story is revealed to be true as the old lady reveals herself to be Kim.
 The alternate explanation not only negates the twist but makes the old lady rather strange given that she's therefore getting all emotionally attached to, and involved with, a fiction.]]

-* CrowningMusicOfAwesome: It's called "The Grand Finale" on the soundtrack album for a reason.
+* AwesomeMusic: It's called "The Grand Finale" on the soundtrack album for a reason.

-** Creator/DannyElfman has named it (the whole thing) as his personal favorite of his own scores.
+** Creator/DannyElfman has named the whole score as his personal favorite of his work.

 * TheCutie: Edward, with his innocence.

 * EpilepticTrees: Is this a huge metaphor for mental disorders?
-If so, that makes it ten times more disturbing and depressing.
+If so, that makes it ten times more upsetting and depressing.

 * [[SugarWiki/HeReallyCanAct He Really Can Act]]: Johnny Depp.

 * HilariousInHindsight: Johnny Depp plays a guy with scissors for hands.
 When you consider that he was one of Freddy Krueger's victims in his first film, it's kinda funny.

 ** It's even funnier when they were casting the remake of ''Nightmare on Elm Street''.
 Depp was one of the original choices to play Freddy.